mhmad-alaa/HACKlab/lab4/lab.md

 -- and done "AFTER" some operation done as "delete" or "insert"
 ```

-Insert like (log record) to [EmployeeAudit] table  after inserting data to the EMPLOYEE
+Insert like (log record) to EmployeeAudit table  after inserting data to the EMPLOYEE table

 ```sql
 create trigger tr_emp_forInsert